 Yup, we’ve all been there before.
+That awful feeling when you are stuck between an early lunch and a late dinner.
 Hangry is a very real feeling.
 And it’s actually a signal from your brain.

 S.O.S.
 Hangry is a Signal From Your Brain

-When you go too long without food, your blood glucose levels start to drop making it harder to control our emotions.
+When you go too long without food, we can reach the point when a perfectly pleasant person turns into an irritable monster.
+Oh, and our blood glucose levels start to drop making it harder to control our emotions.
 This can also trigger the release of stress hormones making it even harder to control anger and other other less than stellar symptoms including: